-If this is where you find your organization, in an ever-evolving world with ever-expanding markets, change is needed.
-Being honest with where your company currently is places you in a position of power and presents an opportunity to make the needed decisions to leverage data and improve your business.
+If this is where you find your organization, change is needed to stay competitive.
+Being honest with where your company currently is places you in a position of power and presents an opportunity to make needed decisions to leverage your data to improve your business.

 Internal and External Data Considerations

-From a position of power, acknowledging that a data-first approach as an ongoing process is an important next step.
+From this position, acknowledging a data-first approach as an ongoing process is an important next step.
 It’s also important to note that there are different forms of data with different values associated.

 For instance, many companies are customer-focused and invest in data and information gathering solutions that focus on the customer.
-This is a crucial component of a data-focused strategy, however, it’s only part of the picture.
+This is a crucial focus, however, it’s only part of the picture.

 Beyond the customer is your own internal data ecosystem, which impacts everything from your employees to production and output.
 Investing in and prioritizing data solutions that allow your employees and teams to work smarter, faster and with greater efficiency ultimately enhances production and benefits your customers.